Belated Income Tax Return Filing for AY 2024–2025

 10% of salary

-If employer is central government
+If an employer is the central government

 Deduction limit of